There are a lot of freebies on offer from energy providers if your home qualifies, from new boilers to loft and cavity

 The others require you to get child tax credit and have an income of £15,860 or under, or to be receiving certain benefits such as pension credit.
 See providers' eligibility criteria below.

-You won't be able to get a free insulation if you live in a housing association property or are a council tenant.
-The idea is they will arrange to do this for you though their own schemes.
+You won't be able to get free insulation if you live in a housing association property or are a council tenant.
+They will arrange to do this for you though their own schemes.

 A quick way to check if you qualify is to call the Energy Saving Trust and answer a few basic questions on 0300 123 1234 (England), 0800 512 012 (Wales) or 0808 808 22 82 (Scotland).